AdaCore/learn/courses/intro-to-ada/chapters/contracts.rst

 to generate code to check the precondition.
 The same :ada:`pragma` is used similarly for the other kinds of contracts shown in the rest of this chapter.
-When using GNAT, you can get that behavior globally via a configuration pragma or a command-line switch --- please consult the GNAT documentation on `configuration pragmas
+When using GNAT, you can get that behavior globally via a configuration pragma or a command-line switch |mdash| please consult the GNAT documentation on `configuration pragmas
 <http://docs.adacore.com/live/wave/gnat_ugn/html/gnat_ugn/gnat_ugn/the_gnat_compilation_model.html#configuration-pragmas>`_
 for details.